Policyholder Claims Center

 Our goal is to manage the claim from the beginning so that we can protect the best interest of our policyholders and help get injured workers the care they need so they can return to work.
 We work closely with policyholders, injured workers and our network of healthcare professionals for this common goal.

 Notify Builders Insurance Group of claims as soon as possible.
-We offer fast, convenient ways to do so:
+For the fastest, most convenient reporting, use our easy online tools:

 AN IMPORTANT REMINDER FOR INJURED WORKERS

-Builders Insurance group utilizes Pharmacy Management of America (PMOA) as the pharmacy benefit manager to assist you in receiving the prescriptions related to your workers’ compensation claims.
-Once you receive prescriptions related to your workers’ compensation injury, please present your pharmacist with your PMOA prescription (CCRx) card and this bin number:
+Builders Insurance group utilizes Pharmacy Management of America (PMOA) as the Pharmacy benefit manager to assist you in receiving the prescriptions related to your Workers’ Compensation claims.
+Once you receive prescriptions related to your workers’ compensation injury, please present your pharmacist with your PMOA prescription (CCRx) card and this bin number: 004410

 Workers’ Compensation Laws in Your State